nikerla/vc-content/pages/docs/vc2devguide/deployment/deploy-using-docker.md

 This will download all dependencies and start 3 instances (storefront, admin and sql express).

-PS: make sure to run "docker-compose pull" to get the latest version of the docker images from the registry if you already ran docker before.
+**Note:** make sure to run "docker-compose pull" to get the latest version of the docker images from the registry if you already ran docker before.

 Once images are started, open the administration site using the following URL and complete installation by following simple wizards: